 The genotyping technology we've chosen is referred to as a BeadChip and although the process relies heavily on massive computer power, the chip itself is not a microprocessor but a miniaturized genetics lab.
 The BeadChip is a small glass slide with millions of tiny beads on its surface.
 Attached to each bead are probes - bits of DNA complementary to sites in your genome where SNPs of interest are located.
 Your DNA will stick to the probe that matches whichever SNP you happen to have.

-In addition, we have hand-picked more than 30,000 additional SNPs of particular interest from the scientific literature and added them to the chip.
+In addition, we have hand-picked more than 30,000 additional SNPs of particular interest from the scientific literature.
 As a result, we can provide you with unique, genetic information available through no other service.
 If you would like to view more details on Illumina's genotyping platform, please visit the Illumina website.